Gemini-HUN/Gemini_proto_solar_planets/README.md

 ## Compatible with
 * [Spore_hidden_planets](https://github.com/Gemini-HUN/Spore_hidden_planets)
-* Other unique planet mods
+* Any other planet mods

 **A galaxy reset is recommended before using this mod.**